-In the recent article \cite{ES2} this question is formulated as a conjecture, called the periodicity conjecture, and proved to be true for group algebras.
-Our Theorems~\ref{main theorem} and ~\ref{main theorem 2} enable us to study Question~\ref{conj:periodicity} for the trivial extension algebra $T(A)$ and, more generally, orbit algebras $\widehat{A}/G$, in terms of the much simpler algebra $A$.
+We apply our Theorems~\ref{main theorem} and ~\ref{main theorem 2} to study the periodicity conjecture (Question~\ref{conj:periodicity}) for the trivial extension algebra $T(A)$ (and orbit algebras $\widehat{A}/G$ more generally) in terms of the much simpler algebra $A$.
 In particular, we get the following result.

 \begin{corollary}[Corollaries \ref{finite out}, \ref{application to orbit algebra 2}] Let $A$ be a finite-dimensional algebra over a field $k$ such that $A/\rad A$ is a separable $k$-algebra.
 Let $B = T(A)$ or, more generally, $B=\widehat{A}/G$ for an admissible group $G$ of automorphisms of $\widehat{A}$ containing $\nu_{\widehat{A}}^{\ell}$ for some $\ell\ge1$.
 If the outer automorphism group of $A$ is finite, then $B$ is periodic if and only if it is twisted periodic. \end{corollary}